Life Science & Lab Space

 Glossary of Terms

-What Is 3-Phase Power in Lab Buildings?
+What Is a 3-Phase Power in Lab Buildings?

 3-phase power deliver steady, balanced electricity for high-demand equipment such as centrifuges, fume hoods, and freezers.
 All essential for modern life science facilities.